Munster, Indiana

 Munster is a suburban town in North Township, Lake County, Indiana, United States.
 It is in the Chicago metropolitan area, approximately 30 mi southeast of the Chicago Loop, and shares municipal boundaries with Hammond to the north, Highland to the east, Dyer and Schererville to the south, and Lansing and Lynwood directly west over the Illinois border.
 Its population was 23,894 at the 2020 US Census.

 Geography

 View of the Centennial Park lake and amphitheater, opened in 2007.

-Munster is located at a point on an ancient shoreline of Lake Michigan (known as the Calumet Shoreline) which is today Ridge Road.
+Munster is located at a point on an ancient shoreline of Lake Michigan (known as the Calumet Shoreline) which is today known as Ridge Road.
 This ridge runs east and west through the north part of town, hence the town's nickname "Town on the Ridge".

 The town's boundaries contain three small lakes, one of which, located within Centennial Park, is marshy and undeveloped.
 Munster is bordered on the north by the Little Calumet River, a shallow river surrounded by a thin strip of wooded area; and on the West by the Illinois state line.

 According to the 2010 census, Munster has a total area of 7.65 sqmi, of which 7.57 sqmi (or 98.95%) is land and 0.08 sqmi (or 1.05%) is water.